Greece: Athens, Delphi & Meteora

 2 miles, moderate, 600-ft. elevation gain and 3-4 miles, moderate with challenging sections, 850-ft. elevation loss

-Precipitously perched between heaven and earth above the Peneas Valley on the Thessalian plain, the monasteries of the Meteora (meaning “in midair”) are at once astonishing architectural accomplishments and testaments to the will of the faithful.
-Your walks among these exalted and inspirational monastic dwellings are highlights of your adventure.
-But you begin at ground level, at the beautiful Kalabaka Byzantine Church of the Dormition of the Virgin Mary, one of the few buildings in the Old Town not destroyed by Germans during World War II.
-Built in the 4th or 5th century, it boasts 11th- and 16th-century Byzantine frescoes as well as a beautiful mosaic floor.
-Though its setting may not be as dramatic as its loftier cousins, it is highly revered because it is 1,000 years older.
+Precipitously perched between heaven and earth above the Peneas Valley on the Thessalian plain, the monasteries of Meteora (meaning “in midair”) are both astonishing architectural feats and enduring testaments to the will of the faithful.
+Your walks among these exalted and inspirational monastic dwellings are among the highlights of your adventure.
+But your day begins at ground level, at the beautiful Kalabaka Byzantine Church of the Dormition of the Virgin Mary—one of the few buildings in the Old Town not destroyed by the Germans during World War II.
+Built in the 4th or 5th century, it features 11th- and 16th-century Byzantine frescoes and a beautiful mosaic floor.
+Though less dramatically situated than its lofty counterparts, it is highly revered for being nearly 1,000 years older.

-Continue upward as you get your first up-close glimpse of the famed monasteries of Meteora, a UNESCO World Heritage site.
-It is believed that Greek Orthodox monks built a small church at the base of these pillars in the 12th century.
-The political strife of the 14th century prompted them to build on top of the inaccessible rock columns that were such a prominent part of the landscape.
-Soon, 24 of them soared above the unstable fray below.
-Today, six remain.
-You follow a well-established trail and 140 steps for about an hour to the Holy Trinity (Agia Triada) monastery, featured in the James Bond film, For Your Eyes Only.
-Enjoy the views from this unique perch, visiting its small, fresco-filled circular church and the 15th-century main cathedral.
+Continue upward for your first close-up glimpse of the famed monasteries of Meteora, a UNESCO World Heritage site.
+It is believed that Greek Orthodox monks built a small church at the base of these rock pillars in the 12th century.
+During the political strife of the 14th century, they began building atop the inaccessible columns of stone that dominate the landscape.
+Eventually, 24 monasteries towered above the unrest below; today, six remain.
+You’ll follow a well-established trail and ascend 140 steps over the course of about an hour to reach the Holy Trinity (Agia Triada) Monastery—famously featured in the James Bond film For Your Eyes Only.
+Enjoy the sweeping views from this unique perch and visit its small, fresco-filled circular chapel and 15th-century cathedral.

-After, drive the short distance just past the Great Meteoron Monastery, also known as the Holy Monastery of the Metamorphosis or Transfiguration of Christ, the largest and oldest monastery, built on the greatest rock of the complex.
-Its founder, the monk Saint Athanasios, is credited with establishing the monastic movement here.
-Your walk continues along a lesser-known hiking trail just beyond the monastery.
-As you descend back down to Kastraki, take in more breathtaking vistas of the remarkable rock formations, and pause to savor a picnic lunch in the shade of the Ypapanti Monastery.
+Afterward, drive a short distance past the Great Meteoron Monastery—also known as the Holy Monastery of the Metamorphosis or Transfiguration of Christ—the largest and oldest monastery in the complex.
+Built on the highest rock, it was founded by the monk Saint Athanasios, who is credited with establishing the monastic movement at Meteora.
+Your walk continues from here along a lesser-known trail just beyond the monastery.
+As you descend back down to Kastraki, take in more breathtaking vistas of the dramatic rock formations and pause to savor a picnic lunch in the shade near Ypapanti Monastery.

-After lunch, continue on foot towards Kastraki and then shuttle back to your hotel, where you may relax poolside with a well-deserved refreshment.
-(Guests who prefer to skip this more challenging trail may opt to picnic in front of the Great Meteoron Monastery and pop in on their own to explore its religious icons, stunning frescoes, and splendid views and catch a ride back to the hotel with the driver afterward).
-This evening, head to a local restaurant for a festive farewell dinner accompanied by Greek wine and some traditional music featuring the long-necked mandolin known as the bouzouki.
+After lunch, continue on foot toward Kastraki, then shuttle back to your hotel, where you may wish to relax poolside with a well-deserved refreshment.
+(Guests who prefer to skip this more challenging trail may opt to enjoy their picnic near the Great Meteoron Monastery, explore its religious icons and stunning frescoes independently, and return to the hotel with the driver.)

 Included Meals: Breakfast, Lunch, Dinner